 Despite the best attempts to proactively resolve any potential threat prior to the release of code, it is important to ensure a solid plan of action in the event a security hole is discovered in customer deployed software.
 Avi Networks strongly recommends key administrators subscribe to Avi’s mailing list.
 Security alerts are proactively sent to customers to notify them if an issue has been found and the potential mitigation required.
 Subscribe via Avi’s customer portal.
 Avi also publishes responses to Common Vulnerabilities and Exposures (CVEs) of note, which include known vulnerabilities in Avi Vantage or software used by it, such as SSL and Linux.
 Avi may also publish CVE responses to issues that do not impact Avi Vantage to explicitly inform our customers that they are protected.
 These CVEs are published to the Avi Knowledge Base site, but not sent proactively via email alerts.
 See also:

 With a basic deployment of Avi Vantage, the system is secured and reasonably locked down.
 However, many administrators may wish to customize the security posture or further tighten policies regarding who can access Avi Vantage.
 Avi strongly recommends thoroughly reviewing the choices for securing Avi Vantage which are essential to guarantee the security of Avi Vantage in production environments where the potential exposure to malicious attack is more severe.

-- Open Ports Used by Avi Vantage
+- User Account Management *Protocol Ports Used by Avi Vantage for Management Communication

 - Controller-to-SE Communication